wix-incubator/wix-rest-docs/guides/API Query Language.md

 SortOrder: 3
 # API Query Language

 The query language described in this article is implemented partially or in full by Wix APIs supporting query capabilities.
 You may see some similarities between the Wix API Query Language and MongoQL.
-The style of the Wix API Query Language is heavily influenced by MongoQL.
+This is because the style of the Wix API Query Language is heavily influenced by MongoQL.

 ## Syntax